Welcome to the Sociology of Video games, a blog at the intersection of Sociology and Video Games.

 Hey, why should I care?

 Good question!
 Video games are emerging as staples in our everyday lives.
 Each year more Americans are playing games, and as result we’re seeing video games make their ways into aspects of our society that we never would have guessed they’d become apart of.
-From uses in medical rehabilitation to interviewing potential clients for a job, video games are being utilized in new and innovating ways each year.
+From uses in medical rehabilitation to interviewing potential clients for a job, video games are being utilized in new and innovative ways each year.

 But why Sociology, why not media studies or psychology?

 Video Games are an immersive experience unlike any other form of media; they have the ability to connect us to people across the world, move us with amazing storytelling, and influence the way we look at the world.
 As such, video games shouldn’t be limited to one academic discipline; each field has their own questions and concerns when evaluating the medium.
 Through sociology we can view video games as products of society that represent and mirror the societal changes we see in our on going lives.
 Not only that, but we can observe how video games are creating social change themselves, be it in the way they contribute to our socialization or in the way they effect the way we communicate with others.
 Video games are emerging, along side the internet, as the most important societal change in our generation as a result of their new and distinct way of allowing us interact with others.

 Who are you to write about all of this?